 The Great Lakes hold over 20 per cent of the world’s surface freshwater, provide drinking water for millions, support billion dollar economies and are the foundation of the regional ecosystem.
 Pollution and development threats are putting them at risk.

 To help protect human health, the economy, and our environment, we have to keep our waters clean and safe.
 That means governments need to take action to protect the lakes, and businesses need to change their practices, in order to safeguard the Great Lakes and our other precious water sources.

-Every summer, more and more parts of the Great Lakes are being covered over by harmful and toxic algal blooms, making water unsafe for people and wildlife.
-We’re working to ensure Ontario reduces phosphorus pollution into the lakes to stop these harmful blooms before they start.
+Every summer, Lake Erie is getting covered over by harmful, and sometimes toxic, algae blooms that make water unsafe for people and wildlife.
+We’re working reduce the amount of runoff pollution getting into the lake to stop the blooms before they start.

 WHAT YOU CAN DO

 Big problems require big solutions, and all of us can help make the changes we want to see.
 By signing petitions and attending events, you can make your voice heard and help to affect change.

 The federal and Ontario governments released their plan to tackle Lake Erie’s damaging algae blooms, including several of our key recommendations.
 The plan includes over 120 actions that will be led by Government and agricultural groups, though more will be needed.

 In 2017 Canada announced almost $45 million dollars over five years to support the Great Lakes.
 We welcomed the commitment, but caution that this amount is not nearly enough to restore the health of the lakes that provide drinking water for millions of people.